billahdotdev/google-Dorking/README.md

-WARNING: Users should exercise caution and responsibility when using Google dorking techniques.
-It's essential to respect privacy rights, adhere to ethical standards, and obtain proper authorization before accessing sensitive information or conducting security assessments.
+<font color="red">WARNING: Users should exercise caution and responsibility when using Google dorking techniques.
+It's essential to respect privacy rights, adhere to ethical standards, and obtain proper authorization before accessing sensitive information or conducting security assessments.</font>
 <br />
 <br />
 // about google Dorking